Higgs boson origin from a gauge symmetric theory of massive composite particles and massless $W^\pm$ and $Z^0$ bosons at the TeV scale: Phenomenological implications

-In the UV scaling domain, via the Yukawa $g_H$ couplings in the effective Lagrangian (\ref{effH}), massive composite bosons $H$ decay to two quarks, and the decay rate is $\Gamma_H \approx (3/16\pi)g_H^2M_H$.
+To end this article, we discuss some peculiar properties and gauge couplings of massive composite bosons $H$.
+They are distinct from the $\langle\bar tt\rangle$-composite Higgs for the SM.
+It provides phenomenological implications for experimental searches.
+In the UV scaling domain, via the Yukawa $g_H$ couplings in the effective Lagrangian (\ref{effH}), massive composite bosons $H$ decay to a left-handed quark and a right-handed quark, and the decay rate is $\Gamma_H \approx (3/16\pi)g_H^2M_H$.
 They can decay to two SM gauge bosons, for example, via a triangle diagram of a massless quark loop \cite{Xue2017},